 97 Blenheim Gardens

 07967 978 398

-Two brains are better than one.
-I believe the role of a therapist is to think with you about your present problems and how to deal with them.
+I believe the role of a therapist is to collaborate and think with you about your present problems and how to deal with them.
 This is difficult to do on your own because when you are in the middle of difficulties you cannot see things yourself so clearly.
 The counselling I offer provides a safe place to explore your thoughts and feelings in order to understand and make sense of yourself and to be able to change.

 If you would like to explore the possibility of embarking upon counselling we can meet for an initial consultation to explore what is troubling you and think together about the best way forward.
 There is a fee for this, but no obligation to continue.

 Sessions are 50 minutes and the fee is £60

 Certificate in CBT, Post Graduate Diploma and MA in counselling (WPF),psychodynamic psychotherapy (WPF) BACP senior accredited.
 Accredited Mediator.